FloTheSysadmin/VSHG/README.md

 * Can guarantee security even with relatively weak passwords ( > 5 charakters )
   ( if you have enough Iterations )
 * Autodetection of Salt + Iteration count for each file .
-* Military standard AES-256 encryption instaed of the gpg standard CAST5 encryption .
+* Military standard AES-256 encryption + the gpg standard CAST5 encryption .
 * Uses the gpg s2k mode 3 + sha512 with the maximum count of 65011712 .
 * Erases Original file securely .